StygianTheBest/stygianthebest.github.io/_projects/app_stygiancorecontrols.md

 - Log server events (Autosave)
 - Hide process windows for each server
 - Docks to systray with process uptime as balloon text
+- Gracefully shut down MySQL to avoid potential data loss
 - Dragon icons indicate the status of each process:
   - Green: Process is running and uptime timer is running
-  - Red: Process is not running.
+  - Red: Process is not running
-  - Yellow: Process path not found.
-Click to set a new path.
+  - Yellow: Process path not found - Click to set a new path

 ### Installation